 Be Prepared for the Question

 Before getting into the meat of the question, before even stepping into the interview room, a candidate must be prepared to discuss their strengths and weaknesses.
-You know it’s coming, so if you’re not prepared, that is an answer upon itself.
+You know it’s coming, so if you’re not prepared, that is an answer in itself.

 Think about that old legal adage that lawyers say.
 Don’t ask any question you don’t already know the answer to.
 That’s because you want to control the conversation.
 If you’re opening up to the unknown, then you’ve given up control and the conversation could go south very quickly.